 Performance management is also becoming increasingly collaborative and moving away from hierarchical structures.
 Teams need to be able to work collaboratively with one another and get visibility of the outcomes of their work, without needing to be in the same space.
 Autonomy is extremely important, wherein employees manage their own career development and reject micromanagement.

 Finally, data and analytics is a huge area of growth.
-Being able to access real-time data and using machine learning to predict patterns of behavior can lead to stronger strategic decision making and greater awareness of how people can best be supported to deliver their full potential, at the individual level.
+Being able to access real-time data and being able to use machine learning to predict patterns of behaviour can lead to stronger strategic decision making.
+Furthermore, this can enable a greater awareness of how people can best be supported to deliver their full potential, at the individual level.